Low Blood Pressure (Hypotension) In Teens: Causes, Symptoms, And Treatment

 Lightheadedness and black spots in the vision can be symptoms of low pressure in teens.
 Periodic drop in blood pressure or low blood pressure in otherwise healthy teens is not a cause of concern.
 Some may get hypotension while changing body positions, such as standing or sitting from a lying position.
-However, it is recommended to evaluate frequent hypotension in teens since it can be due to underlying conditions (1).
+However, it is recommended that frequent hypotension in teens be evaluated since it can be due to underlying conditions (1).
+Read on to know the causes, symptoms, treatment, and preventive measures for hypotension in teens and when to seek medical care for fainting spells.

 Key Pointers

-- Hypotension is indicated by blood pressure measurements that are lower than normal.
+• Hypotension is indicated by blood pressure measurements that are lower than normal.

-- Factors that might cause low blood pressure in teens include malnutrition, dehydration, and some medications.
+• Factors that might cause low blood pressure in teens include malnutrition, dehydration, and some medications.

-- Symptoms of hypotension include fatigue, confusion, and dizziness.
+• Symptoms of hypotension include fatigue, confusion, and dizziness.

-- Hypotension can be diagnosed through blood pressure readings and physical examinations.
+• Hypotension can be diagnosed through blood pressure readings and physical examinations.

-- Treatment for low blood pressure includes consuming a healthy diet, avoiding certain medications, and staying hydrated.
+• Treatment for low blood pressure includes consuming a healthy diet, avoiding certain medications, and staying hydrated.

 What Is Low Blood Pressure In Teens?

 Low blood pressure happens when the blood pressure (BP) levels are less than normal.
 The normal blood pressure for a teenager is around 110/70mmHg (2).
-(BP is measured in millimeters of mercury denoted as mmHg and features two numbers: one that indicates the upper value (systolic) followed by the lower (diastolic) value.)
+(BP is measured in millimeters of mercury denoted as mmHg and features two numbers: one that indicates the upper value (systolic) followed by the lower (diastolic) value.

 In children aged ten years or less, blood pressure lower than 90/50mmHg is defined as low blood pressure or hypotension (3).